Adityaaj18/Calci/README.md

 # Calculator
-Need help to to comple my Calculator App with dark mode.
+Need help to to complete my Calculator App with dark mode.
 Built using HTML, CSS and JavaScript.